October 13, 2025

 Research the Prospect to Personalize Conversations

-Before every call, take a few minutes to understand who you’re calling and what they care about.
+Before every call, take a few minutes to understand who you're calling and what they care about.
 Use tools like LinkedIn, company websites, or recent press releases to gather quick insights.
+This is part of a broader B2B lead intelligence strategy that high-performing outbound teams use to personalize at scale.

 Ask yourself: